 -Tom McCall, Oregon Governor and co-founder of 1000 Friends

-1. Citizen Involvement
+Goal 1.
+Citizen Involvement

 Calls for "the opportunity for citizens to be involved in all phases of the planning process."
 Each city and county must have a citizen involvement program containing 6 specified components.
 Local governments must have a committee for citizen involvement (CCI) to monitor and encourage public participation in planning.

-2. Land Use Planning
+Goal 2.
+Land Use Planning

 Outlines the basic procedures of Oregon's statewide planning program.
 It says that land use decisions are to made in accordance with a comprehensive plan, and that suitable "implementation ordinances" to put the plan's policies into effect must be adopted.
 It requires that plans be based on "factual information;" that local plans and ordinances be coordinated with those of other jurisdictions and agencies; and that plans be reviewed periodically and amended as needed.
 Goal 2 also contains standards for taking exceptions to statewide goals.
 An exception may be taken when a statewide goal cannot or should not be applied to a particular area or situation.

-3. Agricultural Lands
+Goal 3.
+Agricultural Lands

-States that agricultural lands will be "preserved and maintained for farm use, consistent with existing and future needs for agricultural products, forest, and open space," and requires counties to inventory such lands.
+If you've heard the terms "exclusive farm use" or EFU lands, this goal is the reason.
+It states that agricultural lands will be "preserved and maintained for farm use, consistent with existing and future needs for agricultural products, forest, and open space," and requires counties to inventory such lands.

-4. Forest Lands
+Goal 4.
+Forest Lands

 Defines forest lands and requires counties to inventory them and adopt policies and ordinances that will "conserve forest lands for forest uses."

-5. Open Spaces, Scenic and Historic Areas, and Natural Resources
+Goal 5.
+Open Spaces, Scenic and Historic Areas, and Natural Resources

 Covers more than a dozen natural and cultural resources such as wildlife habitats and wetlands.
 Establishes a process for each resource to be inventoried and evaluated.
 If a resource or site is found to be significant, local government has 3 policy choices: preserve the resource, allow proposed uses that conflict with it, or strike some sort of balance between the resource and the uses that would conflict with it.

-6. Air, Water, and Land Resources Quality
+Goal 6.
+Air, Water, and Land Resources Quality

 Requires local comprehensive plans and implementing measures to be consistent with state and federal regulations on matters such as groundwater pollution.

-7. Areas Subject to Natural Disasters and Hazards
+Goal 7.
+Areas Subject to Natural Disasters and Hazards

 Deals with development in places subject to natural hazards such as floods or landslides.
 It requires that jurisdictions apply "appropriate safeguards" (floodplain zoning, for example) when planning for development there.

-8. Recreation Needs
+Goal 8.
+Recreation Needs

 Calls for each community to evaluate its areas and facilities for recreation and develop plans to deal with the projected demand for them.
 It also sets forth detailed standards for expedited siting of destination resorts.